CaylinDewey/cross-over-capsule-102/README.md

 # Threads - Cross-over Capsule Wardrobe
 ## User Experience

-- An user-centered approach was taken with the design of a lean, simple and elegant site.
+- A <b>user-centered</b> approach was taken with the design of a lean, simple and elegant site.
-- The user should be able to get the lay of the land within a glance.
+- The user should be able to get the <i><b>lay of the land</i></b> within a glance.
-- The site should be future-proofed to accomodate scalability but keep the navigation of the site consistent for the user - regardless of growth and expansion
+- The site should be <b>future-proofed</b> to accomodate <b>scalability</b> but keep the navigation of the site consistent for the user - regardless of growth and expansion
-- A cautionary note: minimalism is understood to discourage buying activities.
-The focus for this site to be successful, needs to provide the type of product that brings more joy to the user, than its predecessors and even competitors.
+- A cautionary note: minimalism is understood by some to discourage buying activities.
+On this site the emphasis should be on replacing items as technology and styles enable them to bring more joy and alleviate stress.
 - The image of a smiling woman with lillies was repeated to amplify this focus.

 ### User Stories UX

 #### First Time Visitor Goals
 - The visitor is introduced to the idea of going to the wardrobe knowing what to wear anywhere, anytime on the landing page.
 - The site is easy to navigate.
-The layout is simple (no decision fatigue or information overload).
+The layout is simple to avoid decision fatigue and information overload.
-- A signup page provides the application for a brochure.
+- An easy-to-use and quick signup page, provides the opportunity for an application of a brochure.

 #### Returning Visitor Goals
 - Find more information about the company.
-- Review new concepts on the Freedom page and new styles on the gallery page.
+- Review new technology and product information on the Freedom page and new styles on the gallery page.
-- Request an updated brochure if the targeted marketing campaign has not sent one yet.
+- Request an updated brochure.

 #### Frequent Visitor Goals
-- As the product range and technology expands, new concepts can be loaded on the freedom page.
+- Information about new features and technological updates could be found on the Freedom page.
 - New styles and looks can be loaded on the gallery page.
-- The visitor should always have options to replace older items with newer items that give more joy.
+- The visitor should always be encouraged to replace older items with newer items that give more joy.

 - - -
 ## Features